A spectral condition for a graph having a strong parity factor

 \section{Introduction}

-In this paper, we discuss only finite and undirected graphs without loops or multiple edges.
-Let $G=(V(G),E(G))$ denote a graph of order $n$, where $V(G)=\{v_1,v_2,\ldots,v_n\}$ denotes its vertex set and $E(G)$ denotes its edge set.
-The number of vertices in $G$ is called its order and denoted by $n=|V(G)|$.
-The degree of a vertex $v$, denoted by $d_G(v)$, is the number of edges incident to the vertex $v$.
-The minimum degree of $G$ is denoted by $\delta(G)$ ($\delta$ for short).
+In this paper, we consider finite simple graphs without loops and multiple edges.
+Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
+The number of vertices in $G$ is called its \emph{order} and denoted by $|V(G)|$.
+The \emph{degree} $d_G(v)$ of a vertex $v$ in a graph $G$ is the number of edges of $G$ incident with the vertex $v$.
+The minimum degree of the vertices of $G$ is denoted by $\delta(G)$.
 For any subset $S$ of $V(G)$, the subgraph of $G$ induced by $S$ is denoted by $G[S]$.
-We write $G-S=G[V(G)\setminus S]$ and denote by $c(G)$ the number of connected components in $G$.
+We write $G-S=G[V(G)\setminus S]$ and denote by $c(G)$ the number of components in $G$.
 Let $K_n$ denote the complete graph of order $n$.

 Let $G_1$ and $G_2$ be two vertex disjoint graphs.
-We denote by $G_1\cup G_2$ the disjoint union of $G_1$ and $G_2$.
+We denote by $G_1\cup G_2$ the \emph{disjoint union} of $G_1$ and $G_2$.
 For any positive integer $t$, we denote by $tG$ the disjoint union of $t$ copies of $G$.
-The join $G_1\vee G_2$ is the graph derived from $G_1\cup G_2$ by adding all possible edges between $V(G_1)$ and $V(G_2)$.
+The \emph{join} $G_1\vee G_2$ is the graph derived from $G_1\cup G_2$ by adding all possible edges between $V(G_1)$ and $V(G_2)$.